barbchoy/housing_for_rent/notes.md

 1. 362 Adeline Ave: Awesome Home On Communications  - 3br - $3200 - 1721 sqft - san jose south
 2. Beautiful Home in Northgate Area, Fremont with great Features! - 3br - $3400 - 1500 sqft - fremont / union city / newark
 3. 1533 San Gabriel Way: Beautiful Neighborhood! - 3br - $3995 - 1672 sqft - willow glen / cambrian

+Which one do you want more details on?